MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ## Use the GREATER function

-Imagine you've bought baseball tickets for your co-workers and you're using a spreadsheet to ensure you're reimbursed by each person.
+Imagine you've bought baseball tickets for your coworkers and you're using a spreadsheet to ensure you're reimbursed by each person.
 You can quickly create a flow that sends a daily email to each person who hasn't paid the full amount.

 Use the **greater** function to identify the employees who haven't paid the full amount.
 You can then automatically send a friendly reminder email to those who haven't paid in full.